 Student leaders who have been involved in disciplinary difficulties will also be referred to the president of the Student Government Association.

-Records of disciplinary action are kept in the Office of the Dean of Students and are only released in accordance with The Family Educational Rights and Privacy Act (see Appendix IV).
+Records of disciplinary action are kept in the Office of the Dean of Students for six years beyond graduation or last date of attendance and are only released in accordance with The Family Educational Rights and Privacy Act (see Appendix IV).
 In most cases the College does not wish to interfere in the affairs of its students; it simply wishes to enforce safety standards and protect the property and rights of others.
 Although the College does not have any agreement with the police concerning either the prosecution or protection of students, it does not condone violations of law.
 Student misconduct off campus is subject to discipline at Colby whether or not prosecution is pursued by outside authorities.
 Students who are arrested or charged with violations of civil or criminal laws should seek advice and assistance from the Office of the Dean of Students.